Thursday, January 28, 2021

 The team also provided updates on two other topics: discontinuing the use of WebWire and workflow control.
 There are alternatives for transactions done in WebWire, but transactions related to Global LLC and intercompany transfers still need consideration.
 The Banking & Settlement team continues to work through various payment types to determine future state solutions.

-As for worflow control, a team specifically focused on ensuring workflows are sufficient to meet requirements (the Workflow Controls Team) will review current processes and investigate potential solutions within and outside of Workday.
+As for workflow control, a team specifically focused on ensuring workflows are sufficient to meet requirements (the Workflow Controls Team) will review current processes and investigate potential solutions within and outside of Workday.

 For more information on these topics, check out the slides for the Steering Committee Meeting and the Fiscal Administrators Meeting